Scientific Name

 Light: This succulent prefers full sun.
 It tolerates light to partial shade in hot summer climates but will produce weak, floppy growth when grown in too much shade.
 Plant your H. telephium in an area of your garden that gets 6 hours of sunlight daily.

-Soil: H. telephium does not need rich soil, but it does need excellent drainage.
-Choose a commercial potting mix for succulents, or make one yourself.
+Soil: H. telephium does not need rich soil but requires excellent drainage.
+You can choose a commercial potting mix for succulents or make one yourself.

 Temperature: This plant is cold-hardy and tolerant of heat and drought, making it a popular outdoor succulent.
 H. telephium can withstand temperatures as low as -30 °F (-34.4 °C).
 USDA Plant Hardiness Zones 4a to 9b, -30 to 30 °F (-34.4 to -1.1 °C).